PkwyDrv/Data_Projects_TripleTen/README.md

 ### About Me

 I've immersed myself in the world of data science beginning with a python 101 course, and then taking that knowledge into an intensive bootcamp program.
-My coontinued journey into the world of data science is driven by a passion for extracting meaningful insights from large data sets, and leveraging machine learning to solve real-world problems.
+My continued journey into the world of data science is driven by a passion for extracting meaningful insights from large data sets, and leveraging machine learning to solve real-world problems.
 This repository chronicles my growth, showcasing some of the practical skills I've honed.

 ### My Projects